tOOtl/Miranda-Sublime-Syntax/README.md

 Download miranda.sublime-syntax

-NOTE: in Linux, you also need to go to Tools > Install Package Control

 Open Sublime, and go to Preferences > Browse Packages

 In the window that appears, place miranda.sublime-syntax in the Packages/User folder